7 Days Rongai Route Kilimanjaro near Kenya border the climbing adventure tour in one of top highest peak and wonder of natural world in Tanzania

 Around midnight, begin the final ascent to Uhuru Peak, the highest point in Africa.
 For the next six hours, hike by the light of your flashlight.
 The ascent to the crater rim is the most challenging part of the entire trek.
 The trail is very steep until you reach the crater rim at Gilman’s Point.

-The hike from Gilman’s to Uhuru Peak is a gradual climb and, as far as hikes go, not very difficult.
-The altitude, however, makes the hike long and tiring.
+Hike from Gilman’s to Uhuru is a gradual climb.
+The altitude, however make hike long and tiring.
 The crater rim hike takes approximately two hours.
-Upon reaching Uhuru, take photos of your guide and group at the peak before beginning the descent to Horombo Hut.
+Upon reaching Uhuru take photos at the peak before beginning to descent to Horombo Hut.

 Day Seven: Horombo Hut (3,720m/12,200ft) to Marangu Gate (1,800m/5,905ft) Elevation Loss: 1,920 meters, 6,295 feet

 After breakfast, finish the trek with a descent to Marangu Gate.
 Your last hike on Kilimanjaro is a beautiful one, passing through Kilimanjaro forest.
 Watch your step during descent as the trail can be slippery.
 Upon arrive at Marangu Gate meet your drive and transfer back to Arusha/Moshi.